 Advantages: Allows for complex question structures, testing multiple dimensions of knowledge in a compact form.

-Limitations: Can be complex to construct and might confuse users unfamiliar with the format.
+Limitations: It can be complex to construct and might confuse users unfamiliar with the format.

 Construction Tips: Keep the matrix layout simple and intuitive.
-Ensure all categories and options are clearly labelled and relevant.
+Ensure all categories and options are clearly labeled and relevant.

 9. Essay